 - In the past 48 hours, have you experienced any of these symptoms: temperature of 100.0 degrees or more or taken medication for fever; sore throat; new uncontrolled cough or shortness of breath, especially new onset, uncontrolled cough; diarrhea, nausea, vomiting, or abdominal pain; new onset of severe headache, especially with a fever; or new loss of taste or smell?

-- Have you been in close contact (within 6 feet for a cumulative time of 15 minutes or longer in a day) with someone with a diagnosis of COVID-19 within the past 14 days?
+- Have you been identified as a close contact (within 6 feet for a cumulative time of 15 minutes or longer in a day) with someone with a diagnosis of COVID-19 within the past 48 hours?

 - Have you been diagnosed with COVID-19 within the past 10 days or are you or anyone in your household awaiting test results from a COVID-19 test?